 Pancakes with fruit topping make for a delicious and wholesome breakfast or brunch.
 In addition to toppings, you can incorporate fruit straight into the pancake batter.

 You can make fruit pancakes healthy by incorporating whole grains (such as whole wheat or oats or finger millet flour) and fresh fruits.

 When making fruit pancakes for babies, it's important to use ingredients that are suitable for their age and take into consideration any potential allergens.

 While digging the history of pancake I came to know the pancake has come a long way, probably from the era of stone age!
 There are numerous explanations which talk about why it is named as pancake.

-Flour: Normally, all purpose flour is used to prepare classic pancakes.
-However, in recent days people also use whole wheat flour or sometimes all purpose flour and wheat flour both are used in 1:1 ratio.
-Gluten free flours especially buckwheat flour also replaces the all purpose flour.
+Flour: Normally, all-purpose flour is used to prepare classic pancakes.
+However, in recent days people also use whole wheat flour or sometimes all-purpose flour and wheat flour both are used in 1:1 ratio.
+Gluten free flours especially buckwheat flour also replaces the all-purpose flour.

 Sugar: Granulated white sugar is used in the pancake mixture.
 You can adjust the sweetness according to your taste buds.

 Egg: Egg is also helpful in making the pancake soft and fluffy.
 Most importantly it adds structure to the pancake.

 Baking Powder: Baking powder gives you light and fluffy pancakes.